-The major players in the PCC, as it turned out, agreed with Schmidt about the problems with a conference commissioner, and they weren’t going to risk another one of his ilk.
-Over the course of a turbulent decade the PCC had changed its spots.
-A league that once had been a stalwart in stepping up to shackle the growing beast of football began showing signs that the restraints were about to snap.
+The major players in the PCC, as it turned out, agreed with Schmidt about the problems with a conference commissioner, and they weren’t going to risk hiring another one.
+A league that once had been a stalwart, standing up to shackle the growing beast of football before it grew out of control, allowed their aging restraints to snap.

 The man they hired as their operative was Tom J. Hamilton, a star halfback on the Naval Academy's 1926 national championship team, and a World War II veteran who had served as the executive officer on the legendary USS Enterprise aircraft carrier.
 Hamilton had been a head-football coach at Navy and the University of Pittsburgh, but most importantly he was well liked and his integrity was beyond doubt.

-Rather than a strict conference charter with explicit rules, like the PCC had prided itself on, the new association reverted to a much older model, allowing for an “institutional application of rules” to determine how athletes would be handled.
-In the most revealing stricture of the new order, all of the member schools were expected to adhere to a personal honor system when it came to violations of the NCAA code.
-It was a radical experiment in trust from the remnants of a league freshly traumatized by multiple major slush fund scandals across its top programs.
+Rather than a strict conference charter with explicit rules, the new association reverted to a much older model, allowing for an “institutional application of rules” to determine how athletes would be handled.
+In the most revealing stricture of the new order, all member schools were expected to adhere to a personal honor system when it came to violations of the NCAA code.
+It was a radical experiment in trust from the remnants of a league traumatized by treachery within its ranks.
 They were determined not to repeat history—not by reforming themselves—but by choosing to stop looking for trouble.

-The AAWU flexed its power immediately, making an aggressive statement about its new thing when it explicitly blocked Oregon, Oregon State, and Washington State from joining the original five.
-The move made it clear their participation was not necessary for success and that their France-punishing-Germany after World War I-act during the last round of scandals had been the end of the line.
-It was disdain and distrust going down to the bone.
+The AAWU flexed its power immediately, making an aggressive statement about its new thing when it blocked Oregon, Oregon State, and Washington State from joining them.
+The move made it clear their participation was not necessary for financial success, and that their France-punishing-Germany after World War I-act during the last round of scandals had been the end of their friendship.
+It was derision and scorn going down to the bone.

 While the AAWU did not have a contract with the Rose Bowl, the committee in Pasadena demonstrated their loyalty when they invited Washington, the association’s first champion, to represent the West following that inaugural season in 1959.
 The AAWU would blackball all of its old PCC antagonists in the north until 1962, when Washington State was allowed to join the club.

-After letting the Oregon schools plead their case for another two years, making it five in total, the association relented in 1964, permitting both institutions to rejoin the old cohort.
-At that point they became a proper league once more, calling themselves the Pacific Athletic Conference.
-Four years later, in 1968, they reconstituted as the Pac-8, but the philosophical principles of the AAWU remained operative.
+After letting the Oregon schools beg for another two years, making it five in total, the association relented in 1964, permitting both institutions to rejoin the old cohort.
+At that moment it became a proper league once more, calling itself the Pacific Athletic Conference.
+Four years later, in 1968, the schools reconstituted as the Pac-8, retaining all the old records from the PCC years, but the philosophical principles of the AAWU remained operative.

 THE NEW WORLD

 The implosion of the PCC was an extreme example of the drift occurring in major college football, but the league was far from alone.
-In the late 1950s in the Southwest Conference league commissioner Howard Grubb reported that Paul “Bear” Bryant, who had been caught paying players at Texas A&M, was stirring up fans and schools within the league against him, the commissioner, for enforcing its own rules.
+In the late 1950s in the Southwest Conference, league commissioner Howard Grubb reported that Paul “Bear” Bryant—who had been caught paying players at Texas A&M—was stirring up fans and schools within the league against him for enforcing its own rules.

 Within a decade the conference was caught in several of the biggest football scandals in the history of the NCAA, including the first and only use of the so-called Death Penalty, a nuclear option administered to SMU after the 1986 season.
 At its craziest, every school in the league would be hit with some manner of NCAA sanction inside of a ten-year window.